isotopp/isotopp.github.io/_posts/2019-11-19-when-a-file-changes-do-a-thing.md

 {% endhighlight %}

-The actual observer selection allows a rich palette of event classes and filters, so dispatching and filering events is easy.
+The actual observer selection allows a rich palette of event classes and filters, so dispatching and filtering events is easy.